-Her first job was as personal and research assistant to the Chairperson of the TAC where she also coordinated the Human Rights Sector of the South African National AIDS Council (SANAC) on behalf of TAC.
+Her first job was as personal and research assistant to the then Chairperson of the Treatment Action Campaign (TAC) where she also coordinated the Human Rights Sector of the South African National AIDS Council (SANAC) on behalf of TAC.

-Exposure to human rights on the continent was expanded after her 6 months exchange to OSIEA in Kenya and the completion of her Masters in Law in Human Rights and Democratisation in Africa based at the University of Pretoria and the University of Gaston-Berger, Saint Louis, Senegal.
+She previously interned at OSIEA in Kenya.
+She has a Masters in Law in Human Rights and Democratisation in Africa from the University of Pretoria and the University of Gaston-Berger, Saint Louis, Senegal.

-Most recently she was part of the launch team of the new anti-corruption organisation Corruption Watch, in Johannesburg.
+Prior to joining OSF-SA, she was part of the launch team of Corruption Watch.

 Justin Sylvester is the Programme Manager for “Promoting Public & Private Sector Accountability”